Wakfu (TV series): Sadida

-Amalia's brother and acting ruler of the Sadida while the king is away.
+Amalia's brother and was the acting ruler of the Sadida while the king is away.
 He is an arrogant man and believed the warning about Nox from his sister was nothing but her own imagination.
 He is attracted to Evangelyne, something that creeps her out and causes Percedal to become jealous.
 Armand also appears to have a racist view towards Iops, often insulting them.
-He is known to have very bad breath, a subject he is very touchy about, though is well known to the Sadida.
-Despite all this, however, it is shown he truly does care for his little sister.
-In Season 3, due to the king's illness, Armand has all but taken over the throne and is constantly annoyed by how his sister does not care about politics.
-He is married to an Osamodas princess and is trying to marry off Amalia as well.
+In the third season, due to the king's illness, Armand has all but taken over the throne and is constantly annoyed by how his sister does not care about politics.
+He is married to an Osamodas princess and tried to marry off Amalia as well.
+In the fourth season, following his father's death, he became the new Sadida king until his own death when he sacrificed himself to protect his kingdom and people from the Necrons.